Singapore has established a National AI Council. IMDA has published the Agentic AI Governance Framework. Find out what this means for your business →

 The National AI Council fills that gap.
 When the Prime Minister chairs a body himself, it signals two things.
 First, that AI governance is now a strategic national priority, not a regulatory compliance matter managed by individual agencies.
 Second, that the Council’s outputs will carry the weight of national policy, not the weight of a guidance document that businesses can choose to follow or not.

-The Council’s stated objective is to define “clear rules” for AI development and use.
+PM Wong’s Budget 2026 speech was explicit: “We will define how AI is developed and used in Singapore.
+We will set clear rules to ensure it is applied responsibly and safely.”
 That language is deliberate.
-The distinction between rules and principles suggests an intent to move from guidance toward enforceable requirements.
+The distinction between rules and principles signals an intent to move from guidance toward enforceable requirements.

 The three governance questions every business should answer now